jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (c) he or she ceases to hold office as a member; or (d) the term of office specified on appointment expires.
 (3) A person may be reappointed as chairperson for a further term.
-(4) The chairperson may, without resigning as a member, resign from that office by written notice to the Minister (with a copy to the Education Council).
+(4) The chairperson may, without resigning as a member, resign from that office by written notice to the Minister (with a copy to the Teaching Council).
 (5) The notice of resignation must state the date on which the resignation takes effect.
-(6) The Minister may, after consultation with the person concerned, remove a chairperson of the Education Council from that office by written notice to the person (with a copy to the Education Council).
+(6) The Minister may, after consultation with the person concerned, remove a chairperson of the Teaching Council from that office by written notice to the person (with a copy to the Teaching Council).
 (7) The notice of removal must state the date on which the removal takes effect.

 ### 6 Administrative provisions
-(1) The powers of the Education Council are not affected by any vacancy in its members.
+(1) The powers of the Teaching Council are not affected by any vacancy in its members.
-(2) The Education Council may appoint committees to advise it on any matters relating to the Education Council’s functions and powers.
+(2) The Teaching Council may appoint committees to advise it on any matters relating to the Teaching Council’s functions and powers.
 (3) All questions arising at any meeting must be decided by a majority of those members present with the chairperson having a casting vote.
 (4) Except as otherwise provided under this or another Act, the members may regulate their own procedure.

 ### 7 Collective duties
-(1) The Education Council must act in a manner consistent with its functions, duties, and powers.
+(1) The Teaching Council must act in a manner consistent with its functions, duties, and powers.
-(2) The Education Council must ensure that it performs or exercises its functions, duties, and powers efficiently and effectively.
+(2) The Teaching Council must ensure that it performs or exercises its functions, duties, and powers efficiently and effectively.
-(3) The Education Council must ensure that it operates in a financially responsible manner and, for this purpose, that it prudently manages its assets and liabilities.
+(3) The Teaching Council must ensure that it operates in a financially responsible manner and, for this purpose, that it prudently manages its assets and liabilities.

 ### 8 Individual duties
-(1) A member of the Education Council must not contravene, or cause the contravention of, or agree to the Education Council contravening, this Act.
+(1) A member of the Teaching Council must not contravene, or cause the contravention of, or agree to the Teaching Council contravening, this Act.
-(2) A member of the Education Council must, when acting as a member, act with honesty and integrity.
+(2) A member of the Teaching Council must, when acting as a member, act with honesty and integrity.
-(3) A member of the Education Council must, when acting as a member, act in good faith and not pursue his or her own interests at the expense of the Education Council's interests.
+(3) A member of the Teaching Council must, when acting as a member, act in good faith and not pursue his or her own interests at the expense of the Teaching Council’s interests.
-(4) A member of the Education Council must, when acting as a member, exercise the care, diligence, and skill that a reasonable person would exercise in the same circumstances, taking into account (without limitation)—
+(4) A member of the Teaching Council must, when acting as a member, exercise the care, diligence, and skill that a reasonable person would exercise in the same circumstances, taking into account (without limitation)—
-  (a) the nature of the Education Council; and
+  (a) the nature of the Teaching Council; and
   (b) the nature of the action; and
   (c) the position of the member and the nature of the responsibilities undertaken by him or her.
-(5) A member of the Education Council who has information in his or her capacity as a member that would not otherwise be available to him or her must not disclose that information to any person, or make use of, or act on, that information, except—
+(5) A member of the Teaching Council who has information in his or her capacity as a member that would not otherwise be available to him or her must not disclose that information to any person, or make use of, or act on, that information, except—
-  (a) in the performance of the Education Council's functions; or (b) as required or permitted by law; or
+  (a) in the performance of the Teaching Council’s functions; or (b) as required or permitted by law; or
-  (c) when the member is first authorised to do so by the Education Council and the disclosure, use, or act in question will not, or will be unlikely to, prejudice the Education Council.
+  (c) when the member is first authorised to do so by the Teaching Council and the disclosure, use, or act in question will not, or will be unlikely to, prejudice the Teaching Council.

 ### 9 Members not personally liable
-No member of the Education Council is personally liable for any act done or omitted to be done by the body or any loss to the Education Council arising out of any act done or omitted to be done by the member if the act or omission was (so far as the member’s involvement is concerned) in good faith and in pursuance or intended pursuance of the functions of the Education Council.
+No member of the Teaching Council is personally liable for any act done or omitted to be done by the body or any loss to the Teaching Council arising out of any act done or omitted to be done by the member if the act or omission was (so far as the member’s involvement is concerned) in good faith and in pursuance or intended pursuance of the functions of the Teaching Council.

 ### 10 Conflicts of interest
 (1) A person is interested in a matter if he or she—